Moving to Japan from the UK

 Expatriates tend to socialise with one another through social organisations, clubs, and school functions.
 These will provide ample opportunity to build relationships.
 It is also possible to become friendly with Japanese business associates, especially younger generations.

-Adjustments to unique Japanese culture takes time, both in business and everyday life in Japan.
+Adjusting to unique Japanese culture takes time, both in business and everyday life in Japan.
 Your new colleagues and your company’s office can help in many ways so make sure to use these resources.
 There are several non-profit communities in major cities that provide a warm welcome to new foreign residents.
 It is possible to contact them for a visit from an English-speaking representative.

 Social Life

 As already mentioned, the social life for expats in Japan often revolves around other expats, but there are opportunities to socialise with the native population too.
 A good way to make friends and encourage home visits is to create a calling card or ‘meishi’.
-These cards include the husband, wife’s and children’s names, address, telephone number and detailed map of the address.
+These cards include the husband‘s, wife’s and children’s names, address, telephone number and a detailed map of the address.

 Religious Worship